phirebase/phirebase.github.io/all_collections/_posts/2025-01-21-how-to-install-jekyll-on-fedora-with-a-predefined-theme-and-jekyll-admin.md

 layout: post
 title: How to Install Jekyll on Fedora Linux
 date: 2025-01-21
-categories: [jekyll, themes, setup, jekyll-admin]
+categories: [fedora, jekyll, jekyll-admin, themes, tools]
 ---

 Setting up Jekyll on Fedora is straightforward.
 This guide will walk you through the process of installing Jekyll, using a predefined theme, and setting up Jekyll Admin for managing your site more easily.